Can LLMs Predict the Future or Are They Just Remembering?

 Why It Matters

-If we can't tell whether AI is reasoning or remembering, we might trust its predictions too much.
-Investors, researchers, and policymakers could make bad decisions based on AI forecasts that look impressive but are actually just recall.
+If we can't tell whether an LLM is reasoning or remembering, we might trust its predictions too much.
+Investors, researchers, and policymakers could make bad decisions based on LLM forecasts that look impressive but are actually just recall.

 A Real-World Example